EC Default Banner

 (e.g British or Settled or Pre-Settled status if an EEA national or Indefinite Leave to Remain/Permanent Residence)

-* “ordinarily resident” means habitual and normal residence in one place.
-EEA nationals generally need to have been resident in the UK by the 31 December 2020 when the Brexit transition arrangements came to an end.
+* “Ordinarily resident” means habitual and normal residence in one place.
+EEA nationals generally need to have been resident in the UK by 31 December 2020 when the Brexit transition arrangements ended.

 If you are from Orkney or Shetland - you must apply to your Local Education Authority for Further Education Bursary funding.
 However, students who are eligible for EMA (Education Maintenance Allowance) should apply to the college for this.